From the Editor

 If electricity represents a mystery, then it seems that bonding and grounding and the role they play in corrosion prevention are, to paraphrase Winston Churchill, ‘a riddle wrapped in a mystery’.
 Many otherwise seemingly inexplicable corrosion problems are often chalked up, sometimes even by professionals, to ‘a bad ground’.
 Strangely enough, this is sometimes accurate; however, the folks making such proclamations aren’t sure why this is so.

-Bonding wires should be attached directly to shaft brushes (this one is correctly wired), rather than to the fasteners that support the wand to which they are mounted.
+Bonding wires should be attached directly to shaft brushes, this wand style is correctly wired, rather than to the fasteners that support the wand to which they are mounted.

 A few winters back, while inspecting a vessel as it rested on blocks in a local boat yard, I noticed a sharp disparity in the consumption rate of the two transom anodes (while they are commonly referred to as “zincs” the proper term is ‘anode’ as it’s possible that they may be cast from zinc, aluminum or magnesium).
 One had been consumed, at a rate that I would consider consistent with the vessel’s season afloat by roughly 50% (a percentage that is, incidentally the replacement threshold), the other, however, remained in a near-virgin condition.
 I’d seen this phenomenon before and knew something was amiss.
 I discussed the observation with Ryan McQueeney, president of Marine Technical Services or MTS, the squared away electrical firm located at Herrington Harbor, the yard where the vessel was stored in Maryland.
 He agreed to carry out a few tests to determine the cause of the uneven consumption.
 Hold that thought, I’ll return to that story later.